ykskb/phrag/docs/performance.md

 #### Request Client

-Home computer setup with Mac Studio was used to send requests from the same region as application servers.
+Home computer setup with Mac Studio was used to send requests from the same region as server setups.

 ### Results